OSGP/Documentation/chapter1/section3.md

 At the moment only the OSLP protocol is supported but other protocols can easily be added to the platform.

 The Open Street Light Protocol is based on Google Protocol Buffers and is used for communication with SSLD devices (and device simulators).
+Google Protocol Buffers is used to generate the protocol implementations for Java (for the platform) and C/C++ (for the SSLD devices).

 ### 1.3.8 Smart devices

-//TODO ?
-This one may be left out ?
+Smart devices can receive messages from or send messages to protocol adapter components.
+In case of SSLD's this is done using TCP/IP over mobile internet connections (GPRS/CDMA).
+The communication is encrypted using public key cryptography.